nning/david/README.md

 As [CoAP](https://tools.ietf.org/html/rfc7252) is a protocol for constrained environments and machine to machine communications, returning HTML from your controllers will not be of much use.
 JSON for example is more suitable in that context.
+The Accept header is set to "application/json" by default, so that Rails responds with the JSON resource representation.
 David works well with the default ways to handle JSON responses from controllers such as `render json:`.
 You can also utilize [Jbuilder templates](https://github.com/rails/jbuilder) for easy generation of more complex JSON structures.

 [CBOR](https://tools.ietf.org/html/rfc7049) can be used to compress your JSON.
 Automatic transcoding between JSON and CBOR is activated by setting the Rack